 What is Bitcoin?

-Bitcoin the world’s most popular cryptocurrency and it is also the first decentralised digital currency.
-It also has the highest market capitalisation and widest acceptance ratio amongst all cryptocurrencies.
+Bitcoin the world’s most popular cryptocurrency and it is also the first decentralized digital currency.
+It also has the highest market capitalization and widest acceptance ratio amongst all cryptocurrencies.

 History of Bitcoin